 So readers!
 For those of you who missed the budget session this time or want to know more about the entire process of taxation, this read should be your pick.

-So, like we stated, the tax has been something that is present since the time of monarchs and can be noticed in every civilization that followed a hierarchical rule of power.
-In India, earliest forms of taxes have been recorded in the Manu Smriti, Arthashastra, and many other records.
+So, as we stated, the tax has been something that is present since the time of monarchs and can be noticed in every civilization that followed a hierarchical rule of power.
+In India, the earliest forms of taxes have been recorded in the Manu Smriti, Arthashastra, and many other records.

 In India, we see that tax was levied on every citizen during the times of Monarchy in ways of kind or cash.
 During the British Raj, the tax was made standardized and made into actual payment.
 This payment was not properly calculated and was heavily imposed even on the middle and lower classes, which turned out to be a huge burden on the colonized people.
 This was also one major reason for the revolts for independence.

-But at the same time, the government needed a huge amount of funds in the form revenue to run the State and take care of the expenditures.
-Some of the major sources of taxes were: Business taxes, Capital Gains, Wealth tax, Gift tax, expenditure duties. etc. Post liberalization, India introduced tax reforms in a way where there was no interference from any external bodies.
+But at the same time, the government needed a huge amount of funds in the form of revenue to run the State and take care of the expenditures.
+Some of the major sources of taxes were: Business taxes, Capital Gains, Wealth tax, Gift tax, and expenditure duties. etc. Post-liberalization, India introduced tax reforms in a way where there was no interference from any external bodies.

 Currently, taxation in India is based on two major types of taxes: direct taxes and indirect taxes.
 While the government tries to formulate taxes in ways to keep a number of negative effects minimal, one or the other group or sect of citizens in the country are bound to get affected by it.